Visit our brand new Penderyn Llandudno Lloyd St Distillery!

 We are taking bookings from the 29th July, and have put a number of Social Distancing and other factors into place, and have been awarded the 'Good to Go' certificate.eo

 You can watch a video of our safety measures below.

 We hope you all stay safe and well.

-The Distillery Shop opened on Monday the 17th May 2021.
+The Distillery opened on Monday the 17th May 2021.
 Distillery Tours are available.
-These are limited to 16 people per tour (as opposed to the usual 20), and we have put a number of Social Distancing and other factors into place.
+Go to the bottom of the page to book.
+These are limited to 20 people per tour, and we have put a number of Social Distancing and other factors into place.

 We have a large car park around the back of the Old Board School building, which is now the ‘front’ of the distillery.

 The Old Board School in Lloyd St was built in 1881.
 More recently it housed the Conwy Council archive.
 The building has been fully restored and many original features have been saved, including the parquet floors, wall tiles, roof beams and the old steel banisters.

 This is the first time in Penderyn’s history that we have used Peated Barley, and we have commissioned a new Faraday Still, which is what makes Penderyn’s whiskies so unique.

 During the hour-long tour you will learn about the founding of Penderyn, the new distillery building, how our award-winning whisky is made and what makes it so unique.
 See our mill, our mash tun and our innovative single copper-pot Penderyn still.
 At the end of your tour sample some of our products in our Tasting Bar.

 We recommend you arrive 10 minutes early for your tour.
 Please note that tours start promptly.
 If you arrive late we will do what we can to accommodate, but you may miss part of the tour